kHi again All,

 All very confusing.

-s, preferably based on first hand experience, of which Linux variant might be the best to use, bearing in mind my need to have access to CAD software written for Windows.
+Has anybody any recommendations, preferably based on first hand experience, of which Linux variant might be the best to use, bearing in mind my need to have access to CAD software written for Windows.
 I know I could use the dual boot system and switch from one to the other, but I would really rather not.

 I know I have a sorted 'Mint' but, after all the good advice I have had, all stored and hard-copied, so am not bothered about the idea of wiping that hard drive and installing a different variant.
 It's only time, after all